section77/flipdot-lawo/emulator/README.md

 # Flip Dot Display Emulator

 This is a simple tool to test the ESP32-Code on a PC.
-The Python script reads the ESP32 console-output from the USB port and then toggles TK checkboxes.
+The Python script reads the ESP32 console-output from the USB port and then toggles the corresponding 'pixels' on the screen.

 ## Geting started